RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### Building

-The z88dk command line to build the CP/M-IDE for Z80 CPUs is below.
+The z88dk command line to build the CP/M-IDE for Z80 CPU is below.
 Either the `acia` or `sio` subtype should be selected, in the relevant directory.

 ```bash
 zcc +rc2014 -subtype=acia -SO3 -m --math32 -llib/rc2014/ff_ro --max-allocs-per-node400000 @cpm22.lst -o ../rc2014-acia-cpm22 -create-app